frebreez3/Krieger-Dave-Portfolio/README.md

 # Dave-Krieger: Portfolio

 Welcome to my portfolio!
 I have provided three different programs showcasing my experience and skills.
 My most recent and best work is likely my senior-design-project: "visualizing-climate-change.
 My team and I spent two quarters developing a climate change website featuring unique data-visualizations.
 Since graduating, I have stripped all their work out and have continued work on my own repo of this project.
+Additional README's have been written post hoc and aim to provide additional info.
+Below is a brief overview of what each program does.

 * Visualizing Climate Change
 	* Data Wrangling via Python